SMBOTAIM/SM_AIM_BOT-TH_3BOARD_r/Commands.md

-* !skin - Sets the outfit of the client using the outfits name.
+* !skin - Sets the outfit of the client using the outfits name.<br>
 ``Usage: !skin <skin name>``

 * !backpack - Sets the backpack of the client using the backpacks name.